 But not all background processes are needed.
-For example, some applications we use extremely rare, and unnecessary background processes only load your device in vain.
-Android system has built-in tools, with which you can always see what applications are running in the background, how much memory they consume and how they affect the battery life.
+For example, some applications we use extremely rare, and unnecessary background processes only load your device in vain, that is why it is useful to know how to shut down or restrict background apps.
+Android system has built-in tools, with which you can always see what apps are running in the background, how much memory they consume and how they affect the battery life.

-In order to see what kind of background processes are currently running, you need to:
+In order to see what apps use data in the background are currently running, you need to:

 You can also see to what extent each application influence the consumption of battery power of your device.
 To do this, go to the battery settings, and select the menu item “Battery use”.
 You will get a list, in which the applications that may adversely affect the level of battery charge of your smartphone are sorted in the descending order.

-Two main types of applications, the background processes of which you hardly need, are games that you do not currently play, and music players, when you’re not listening to music.
-Take a look at the other background processes.
-If you do not need a particular application at the moment, feel free to shut it down.
+Two main types of applications, the background processes of which you hardly need, are games that you do not currently play, and music players, when you’re not listening to music all of them are called Android background apps.
+Take a look at the other apps running in Android background.
+If you do not need a particular application at the moment, feel free to stop Android apps from running in background.

-The applications necessary for the operation of your device won’t let you close their background processes – this is a way the Android system is arranged.
-However, it may be more convenient not to close the system background applications, as well as those that you constantly use.
-If for example, you close the processes of social networks and instant messengers, then you will not receive the notifications about the new messages.
-You should not also close most applications and services, the name of which starts with “Google”.
+The applications necessary for the operation of your device won’t let you disable background processes of those Android apps – this is a way the Android system is arranged.
+However, it may be more convenient not to close all Android system apps running in background as well as those that you constantly use.
+If for example, you turn off apps running in background such as social networks and instant messengers, then you will not receive the notifications about the new messages.
+You should not also close most Android background apps and services, the name of which starts with “Google”.
 Here are the most important Google processes: